We're giving you the chance to win back the value of your meal - every time you dine this month!

 Outdoor seating (left), stack of banana pancakes (right)

 What: It may not come as a surprise that the brunch menu here is almost entirely made up of pancakes.
 The mixture here is left to steep for eight hours and then slow-cooked to give you that fluffy, pancakey goodness.
-You’ll find savoury toppings buddha brunch options with avocado and kale tabbouleh, as well as sweet options with banana, sesame crisps, caramel, and marshmallow cream.
-Dishes like those are only made better by eating them on the terrace on a warm summer’s morning.
+You’ll find savoury toppings with options including avocado and kale tabbouleh, as well as sweet options with banana, sesame crisps, caramel, and marshmallow cream.
+Dishes like those are only made better by eating them on the terrace on a warm summer morning.

 Where: 85a Southwark Bridge Road, SE1 0NQ